Thursday, January 1, 2026

 Can't backpack heavy machine gun?
 They can be put in stash?

-Some time later, after another hare brained mission, Im tryin to take out the turret p the AV with little luck.
+Some time later, after another hare brained mission, I'm trying to take out the turret on the AV with little luck.
 I don't want to have to look it up.
-Keep going around... its just a terminal, and its not even protected.
+Keep going around... find it's terminal, and it's not even protected.
 Easy.
 Really glad I didn't look it up.

 2026.02.14